This Kueh Kayu Ubi (Steamed Tapioca Kueh) post may contain affiliate links. Please read my disclaimer.

 - Once steamed, remove the pandan leaves.
 Let the kueh cool over 2-3 hours.

-- Place grated fresh coconut, fine salt and 3-4 knotted pandan leaves into a heat-proof dish.
+- Place 75 g grated fresh coconut, 1/8 tsp fine salt and 3-4 knotted pandan leaves into a heat-proof dish.
 Boil water in a steamer and steam the fresh coconut on medium heat for 10 minutes.
-Then remove from heat, remove the pandan leaves. let the coconut cool completely and set aside.75 g grated fresh coconut, 1/8 tsp fine salt, 4-8 fresh pandan leaves
+Then remove from heat, remove the pandan leaves. let the coconut cool completely and set aside.

 - Run a knife or spatula along the sides of the steamer plate and unmould the tapioca kueh and transfer into a plate.